MarcusGrass/dir-cache/Readme.md

 ## Performance pt.
 2

 Okay if you write lazily to disk.
-Since (potentially depending on options) each map operation corresponds to at least one disk-operation, the map is ill-suited to high-frequency operations.
+Since (potentially depending on options) each map operation corresponds to at multiple

-Since a specific value will net a disk-representation that is strictly larger than the raw content size.
+disk-operations, the map is ill-suited to high-frequency operations.

-Meaning, the `dir-cache` is space-inefficient.
+Since a specific value will net a disk-representation that is strictly larger than the raw content size the `dir-cache` is space-inefficient.

 Lastly, file-system specifics may make many keys perform poorly (I'm looking at you NTFS).